Skip to main content

 • “Clearly designed for in-app purchases, then stripped of everything but the levels once acquired by Netflix.”

-The emotional response to the game is overwhelmingly negative, with one user expressing a strong disdain for both the game and its creators, indicating a lack of emotional engagement or connection.
+The emotional response to the game is overwhelmingly negative, with one user expressing a strong aversion and frustration towards both the game and its creators.
+This suggests that the game may evoke intense feelings of disappointment or anger in some players.

 Buy Card Blast!